-Getting on your bike more often is the initial starting point then followed up with the strength, flexibility, and focus components that may be missing.
+Getting on your bike more often is the initial starting point, followed up with the strength, flexibility, and focus components that may be missing.
 The skill specifics of mountain biking that we focus on in our clinics are greatly improved when these other components are refined.

-Lets lay it out, you want to be strong and have the endurance to hold on in technical terrain and power up a hill.
+Let’s lay it out.
+You want to be strong and have the endurance to hold on in technical terrain and power up a hill.
 You also need to recognize and apply the importance of flexibility so you don’t damage yourself and tear a ligament and/or much needed muscle.
-And you need to have a clear focused mindset so you don’t steer yourself off a cliff or down a gnarly line you were not prepared for.
+And you need to have a clear focused mindset so you don’t steer yourself off a cliff or down a gnarly line you weren’t prepared for.
 That’s where yoga comes in hand.
-If you are not a yogini type and the mere word yoga steers you in the other direction, then replace it with flexibility, focus, strength and breath.
-Basically it is those things that will improve your performance.
+If you are not a yogini type and the mere word yoga steers you in the other direction, replace it with flexibility, focus, strength, and breath.
+Combined, it’s those things that will improve your performance.

 Take a few minutes before each ride to center yourself with 3-5 deep breaths.
-Clearing your mind of the bustle of life, all consuming planning or worried thoughts.
+Clear your mind of the bustle of life, all consuming planning, or worried thoughts.
 Exhale out the chaos of your day and inhale the positive strengths in your life as well as the stoke you have for the upcoming ride.
-Integrating that focused mindset will prepare you for a more engaged mountain bike experience.
-Without the distraction you will pick a line to ride with greater success, you will charge with more confidence and you will have an overall more enjoyable experience.
+Integrating that focused mindset will prepare you for a more engaged mountain bike experience and help improve your performance on a bike.
+Without the distraction, you will pick a line to ride with greater success, charge with more confidence, and have an overall more enjoyable experience.

 • Forward Fold with hands interlaced behind back- Feet are hip width apart.
 Fold forward.
 Interlace your hands together behind your back and let the arms hang over your head.

 • Pyramid- Left leg is in front and is extended straight.
 Right leg is back and straight as well.
 Fold over front left leg.
 Hands are to the hips, shin, or floor.
 Spine is long.
 SWITCH.